SindriaInc/XPipe/Academy/xpipe-password/docs/setup.md

 as a template project to implement a service.
 `git clone git@github.com:lucapitzoi/springboot27-starter.git`

-Move into the cloned repo, and follow the steps below to continue the setup
+Move into the cloned repo, and follow the steps below to proceed with the setup

 ## Env setup